Hida families and p-adic triple product L-functions: Introduction

 Our main motivation is to use Theorem A to prove the factorization of \padic triple product $L$-functions into a product of anticyclotomic $p$-adic $L$-functions.
-For example, according to Theorem A, if $\bdsg$ and $\bdsh$ are primitive Hida families of CM forms associated with some imaginary quadratic field, then $\cL^\bdsf_{\bdsF}$ is a product of two square roots of anticyclotomic $p$-adic $L$-functions for modular forms constructed in \cite{BD96} and \cite{CH17Crelle}; in contrast, if $\bdsf$ and $\bdsg$ are primitive Hida families of CM forms, then $\cL^\bdsf_{\bdsF}$ is a product of two anticyclotomic \padic $L$-functions in \cite{BDP13} divided by some Katz \padic $L$-function.
-The latter gives a strengthening of \cite[Theorem 3.8]{DLR15} and \cite{Collins16}.
-With this factorization, we can easily show that the square root of the anticyclotomic \padic $L$-functions in the definite case can be recovered by the Euler system of generalized Kato classes \cite{DR17JAMS} (See \remref{R:Kato}) and obtain a new proof of the anticyclotomic exceptional zero conjecture for elliptic curves.
-In an ongoing project with F. Castella, we will explore this Euler system construction of the square root of the anticyclotomic $p$-adic $L$-functions for elliptic curves and deduce Rubin's formulas for generalized Kato classes in the rank two case.
+For example, if $\bdsg$ and $\bdsh$ are primitive Hida families of CM forms associated with some imaginary quadratic field, then $\cL^\bdsf_{\bdsF}$ is a product of two square roots of anticyclotomic $p$-adic $L$-functions for modular forms constructed in \cite{BD96} and \cite{CH17Crelle}; in contrast, if $\bdsf$ and $\bdsg$ are primitive Hida families of CM forms, then $\cL^\bdsf_{\bdsF}$ is a product of two anticyclotomic \padic $L$-functions in \cite{BDP13} divided by some Katz \padic $L$-function.
+The latter gives a strengthening of \cite[Theorem 3.9]{DLR15} and \cite{Collins16}.
+With this factorization, we can easily show that the square root of the anticyclotomic \padic $L$-functions in the definite case can be recovered by the Euler system of generalized Kato classes \cite{DR17JAMS} (See \remref{R:Kato}) and provide a new proof of the anticyclotomic exceptional zero conjecture for elliptic curves.
+These factorizations of $p$-adic triple product $L$-functions are obtained via the direct comparison of the explicit interpolation formulae of $p$-adic $L$-functions at critical points.
+These examples are much simpler than the factorization formulae of Katz $p$-adic $L$-functions for imaginary quadratic fields and $p$-adic $L$-functions for the symmetric square of elliptic newforms, proved by Gross and Dasgupta respectively, where no critical interpolation is available.
+In a joint work with F. Castella \cite{CsH18}, we explore this Euler system construction of the square root of the anticyclotomic $p$-adic $L$-functions for elliptic curves and show the non-vanishing of the generalized Kato classes in the rank two case for elliptic curves of rank two.